larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet3.md

     | P5      | 45      | 5          | 5        |
     | P6      | 55      | 15         | 5        |

     Each process is assigned a numerical priority, with a higher number indicating a higher relative priority.
-The scheduler will execute the highestpriority process.
+The scheduler will execute the highest priority process.
 For processes with the same priority, a round-robin scheduler will be used with a time quantum of 10 units.
 If a process is preempted by a higher-priority process, the preempted process is placed at the end of the queue.
     - Show the scheduling order of the processes using a Gantt chart.
-    - What is the turnaround time for each process?
+    - What is the response time for each process?
     - What is the waiting time for each process?
 16. Which of the following scheduling algorithms could result in starvation?
     - First-come, first-served